Pabloo22/ask-youtube-playlists/README.md

 ```shell
 make run_app
 ```
-The web application will be available at `http://localhost:8000/`.

 ### Download the YouTube playlist
 Before asking any question, we need to download the transcripts and timestamps from the YouTube playlist.